jelhub/scimgateway/README.md

 - CA Identity Manager
 - Microsoft Azure Active Directory

-Latest News:
+Latest news:

 - Now also includes api gateway for general none provisioning (becomes what you want it to become)
-- Authentication includes Standard JSON Web Token (JWT) and Azure JWT
+- Authentication includes standard JSON Web Token (JWT) and Azure JWT
 - Running ScimGateway as a Docker container

 ## Overview